Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Results

 \subsection{Study 1 on AI anthropomorphism in user groups across the globe}

-In the first study ($N=1,100$) we recruited nationally representative samples across 10 countries via an internationally operating panel provider (see Supplementary Materials for details on participants and countries: \url{https://osf.io/wgmah/overview?view_only=54bccd1$F_1$bcc47c485d9fac04ce5b6d4}).
-The study helped us to gain an exploratory and in-depth understanding of AI anthropomorphism during interactions with a state-of-the-art chatbot.
-Methodologically, we combined quantitative Likert-type survey items \citep{bartneck_measurement_2009, epley_seeing_2007,fiske_universal_2007} with qualitative analysis of open-ended user feedback about the AI's human-likeness or its lack thereof.
-Participants provided this feedback after having a conversation with an LLM (OpenAI GPT-4o, August 2024 version; temperature = 1; no token limit) on mundane, non-sensitive topics (Methods \ref{sec:human-ai}).
-The study design enabled users to interact with the AI in an open-ended fashion, without any priming or specific tasks for the user.
-The AI was given guardrails via a prompt (included in the Supplementary Materials), which included instructions like ``engaging in a friendly and engaging conversation about favorite foods, their cooking habits, any funny or memorable cooking anecdotes they might have'', and avoiding sensitive or deceptive components.
-The interaction experience for the English-speaking samples is available at \url{https://google.qualtrics.com/jfe/form/SV_2nkorVSZ3zguxSe}.
+In the first study ($N=1,100$) we recruited nationally representative samples across 10 countries via an internationally operating panel provider (see Supplementary Materials for details on participants and countries: \url{https://osf.io/wgmah/overview?view_only=54bccd1f1bcc47c485d9fac04ce5b6d4}).
+Participants responded to the entire survey in their native language.
+The study provided in-depth understanding of when and how users anthropomorphize AI.
+Participants had an approximately four-minute conversation with a chatbot (OpenAI GPT-4o, August 2024 version; temperature = 1; no token limit) about non-sensitive topics (Methods).
+Afterwards, they responded to several Likert-type survey items derived from prior work on anthropomorphism and social perception \citep{bartneck_measurement_2009, epley_seeing_2007, fiske_universal_2007} (Methods) and open-ended questions about the chatbot's human-likeness or its lack thereof.
+Users interacted with the chatbot in an open-ended fashion, without any priming or specific tasks for the user.
+The users were transparently informed that they were talking to a chat- bot, and our instructions for chatbot also ensured that the chatbot could not pretend to be human or actively ascribe itself with human characteristics (prompt included in the Supplementary Materials).
+This prompting strategy was chosen for two reasons.
+First, we did our best to avoid any sensitive or deceptive components.
+Second, we provided guidance on interaction content to reduce variation from users across countries engaging in very different topics of conversation.
+The interaction experience for the English-speaking users is available at \url{https://google.qualtrics.com/jfe/form/SV_2nkorVSZ3zguxSe}.